 5. Set up tours.
 It’s one thing to read about a program on a website, but you won’t get a complete view of the facility, staff, philosophies and curriculum until you see everything in person.
 Notice how you feel during and after the tour.
 I had places where I felt immediately comfortable and other locations where I couldn’t picture my baby spending her time.
 Not able to tour in person?
 Check out these tips on finding high quality child care from a distance.

 6. Check with Step Up to Quality.
 It’s a program from the Nebraska Department of Education that helps families find child care providers who go the extra mile in demonstrating their commitment to early childhood education.

 The entire Step Up to Quality website is a great resource for parents on what to look for in a child care provider.
-It has a helpful resource section, but what was most important to me was the listing of child care providers that are going through the program.
+It has a helpful resource section that includes visitation checklists, but what was most important to me was the provider search.

 I went through the exact steps I listed above, and found that the child care provider that I was leaning toward was in the program, and at a step three!
 Just being enrolled in the program would have been enough for me, but to find they were advancing through it was icing on the cake.
 It was incredibly validating and gave me (and still gives me) peace of mind.